romeorizzi/TALight/README.md

 </details>

-## How to get TAlight running on your machine
+## How to get TALight running on your machine

 The following preamble might appear as of exclusive interest of the problem maker, but in fact helps putting things in proper perspective also for the problem solver.